 The Northeast which is known for its natural beauty, scenic landscape and peaceful environment is connected to the rest of India by a narrow strip of land which is known as the Siliguri Corridor in West Bengal.
 The region’s population which constitutes only about 3.8 percent of the total population of the country (2001 census) has over 160 scheduled tribes and over 400 other sub-tribal communities and groups.
 The region has the distinction of being a good example of unity in diversity wherein all different cultures of the mosaic society lives peacefully with mutual respect.
 On the other side, our northeast has also the unique characteristic of being the thorniest states since Indian independence.

 Various movements such as; national liberation movement, communal/ethnic movement, human rights movement, and so on exists.
-There are also movements to promote indigenous people’s history, language, script, and their cultural elements and identity markers.
+There are also movements to promote indigenous people’s history, language, script, and cultural elements and identity markers.
 But the first and the most important movement is the liberation movement and till today, it has become a headache to the Indian policymakers and law enforcement agencies.

-India’s policy of bringing peace in the region through suppressive measures of counter-insurgency operations is fault step.
-Whatever may be the solution, within or without the Indian Constitution, the centre’s northeast policy lacks in many fronts.
+India’s policy of bringing peace in the region through suppressive measures of counter-insurgency operations is the fault step.
+Whatever may be the solution, within or without the Indian Constitution, the centre’s northeast policy lacks on many fronts.
 That is why the peace initiative of the Indian government in the northeast suffers from ambiguity and makes the relationship between the insurgents and government of India murkier every passing day.

 In Assam, though ULFA had signed the Suspension of Operation pact led by Arabinda Rajkhowa, on September 3, 2011, its elusive Commander-in-Chief Paresh Baruah is still opposed to any dialogue with the government.
-On Manipur’s side, Zomi Revolutionary Organization, which is on a SoO pact with Manipur government, recently accused the government for slow process in the ongoing peace process.
+On Manipur’s side, Zomi Revolutionary Organization, which is on an SoO pact with the Manipur government, recently accused the government of slow process in the ongoing peace process.
 In addition, the cadres of three armed groups who recently surrendered to the government of Manipur cautioned that they would not hesitate in returning to the jungles for resuming the military offensive in case the government is non-committal to take forward the peace process.
-Even in Tripura, where few years back a potent insurgency was driven to a state of serious weakness, the remnants refuse to give up and still continue to the armed actions.
-Therefore, India except in the case of Mizo National Front’s secessionist movement, which came to an end in 1976 after signing the Mizo Accord with Indian government, continues to fall short on her own policy of peace process.
-And now, finally New Delhi seems to have given up the hope of peace process by deciding not to sign any agreements with Insurgents in the near future as it says gains nothing.
+Even in Tripura, where a few years back a potent insurgency was driven to a state of serious weakness, the remnants refuse to give up and still continue to the armed actions.
+Therefore, India except in the case of Mizo National Front’s secessionist movement, which came to an end in 1976 after signing the Mizo Accord with the Indian government, continues to fall short on her own policy of peace process.
+And now, finally, New Delhi seems to have given up the hope of the peace process by deciding not to sign any agreements with Insurgents in the near future as it says gains nothing.

-The Indian state also accused the insurgents of procuring weapons and ammunition from domestic sources or even from abroad, and continues with their training activities during the peace process.
+The Indian state also accused the insurgents of procuring weapons and ammunition from domestic sources or even from abroad and continues with their training activities during the peace process.
 These all hot blow arguments came up when there is a process of uniting together all the ten plus revolutionary groups in the northeast, which have the potentialities to create havoc in the region.